Although people tend to think about Andorra as a winter destination, the truth is that Andorra in summer is paradise!

 Then, head to the supermarket, buy everything you need, and enjoy one of Andorra’s picnic areas.
 Choosing one won’t be easy, as there are more than fifty!

-You’ll find tables and benches, water taps, and car parks in all picnic areas, and some are even equipped with barbecues.
+All picnic areas have tables and benches, water taps, and car parks, and some are even equipped with barbecues.

 Before lighting any fire to grill food, make sure that lightning fire is allowed at that moment.
 BBQs and fires are prohibited during drought periods and when temperatures are high, so it’s always good to check before heading out.